esProc SPLSomething would save lives of data scientists

 GROUP BY CODE

-6 Major Advantage, esProc SPL saves lives of data scientists!
+6 Major Advantage, esProc SPL helps data analysts.

 1More Concise Code